Extra

 The Child Protection Information Sharing (CP-IS) will improve the way health services work together to protect vulnerable children.

-With the national drive towards joined up care between social services and the NHS, CP-IS is making that a reality by integrating systems in emergency departments and social care settings.
+With the national drive towards joined-up care between social services and the NHS, CP-IS is making that a reality by integrating systems in emergency departments and social care settings.

 CP-IS is a national (NHS England) system that enables connectivity between local authority services and our emergency care solution, Symphony.
 By integrating CP-IS into Symphony, clinicians are able to quickly identify vulnerable children who attend A&E, informing care and improving patient safety.

-How does it work?
+How it works

 Every patient under the age of 19 registering in Urgent & Emergency Care will be checked against the CP-IS national register.
 If they are on the register at the time of the attendance this will be flagged within Symphony to the clinician for viewing.
 A full audit trail is kept of who accesses the child register information.